EricTran99/week-1-assignment/README.md

 # week-1-assignment
-this is my week 1 assignment resubmission due to the google drive link not working

 To the markers of this assignment
 I'm not sure why the google drive web link didn't work as I checked it and it seems to work fine.